Warring States period: Su Qin and the first vertical alliance (334–300 BC)

 Beginning in 334 BC the diplomat Su Qin spent years visiting the courts of Yan, Zhao, Han, Wei, Qi and Chu and persuaded them to form a united front against Qin.
-In 318 BC all states except Qi launched a joint attack on Qin, which however was not successful.
+In 318 BC all states except Qi launched a joint attack on Qin, which was not successful.

 King Hui of Qin died in 311 BC, followed by prime minister Zhang Yi one year later.
 The new monarch, King Wu, reigned only four years before dying without legitimate heirs.
 Some damaging turbulence ensued throughout 307 BC before a son of King Hui by a concubine (i.e. a younger half-brother of King Wu) could be established as King Zhao, who in stark contrast to his predecessor went on to rule for an unprecedented 53 years.

 After the failure of the first vertical alliance, Su Qin eventually came to live in Qi, where he was favored by King Xuan and drew the envy of the ministers.
 An assassination attempt in 300 BC left Su mortally wounded but not dead.
 Sensing death approaching, he advised the newly crowned King Min have him publicly executed to draw out the assassins.
 King Min complied with Su's request and killed him, putting an end to the first generation of Vertical alliance thinkers.

 The first horizontal alliance (300–287 BC)

 King Min of Qi came to be highly influenced by Lord Mengchang, a grandson of the former King Wei of Qi.
-Lord Mengchang made a westward alliance with the States of Wei and Han.
+Lord Mengchang made a westward alliance with the states of Wei and Han.
 In the far west, Qin, which had been weakened by a succession struggle in 307, yielded to the new coalition and appointed Lord Mengchang its chief minister.
 The alliance between Qin and Qi was sealed by a Qin princess marrying King Min.
-This "horizontal" or east-west alliance might have secured peace except that it excluded the State of Zhao.
+This horizontal or east–west alliance might have secured peace except that it excluded the State of Zhao.

 Around 299 BC, the ruler of Zhao became the last of the seven major states to proclaim himself "king".

-In 298 BC Zhao offered Qin an alliance and Lord Mengchang was driven out of Qin.
+In 298 BC, Zhao offered Qin an alliance and Lord Mengchang was driven out of Qin.
 The remaining three allies, Qi, Wei and Han, attacked Qin, driving up the Yellow River below Shanxi to the Hangu Pass.
 After 3 years of fighting they took the pass and forced Qin to return territory to Han and Wei.
 They next inflicted major defeats on Yan and Chu.
 During the 5-year administration of Lord Mengchang, Qi was the major power in China.

-In 294 BC Lord Mengchang was implicated in a coup d'état and fled to Wei.
+In 294, Lord Mengchang was implicated in a coup d'état and fled to Wei.
 His alliance system collapsed.

 Qi and Qin made a truce and pursued their own interests.
-Qi moved south against the State of Song whilst the Qin General Bai Qi pushed back eastward against a Han/Wei alliance, gaining victory at the Battle of Yique.
+Qi moved south against the state of Song whilst the Qin General Bai Qi pushed back eastward against a Han/Wei alliance, gaining victory at the Battle of Yique.